 Airway patency and/or access are influenced by several clinical conditions that affect anatomical structures, leading to a variable degree of ventilation obstruction.
-Among them, we highlight congenital, inflammatory, metabolic, neoplastic, and traumatic conditions.10 The children's larynx is a cartilaginous skeleton.
-Fracture of airway structures is uncommon, but as ligaments and membranes connecting cartilaginous structures are immature, laryngotracheal separation is more frequent after trauma.10
+Among them, we highlight congenital, inflammatory, metabolic, neoplastic, and traumatic conditions.
+The children's larynx is a cartilaginous skeleton.
+Fracture of airway structures is uncommon, but as ligaments and membranes connecting cartilaginous structures are immature, laryngotracheal separation is more frequent after trauma.
+The several clinical structures are immature.

 Penetrating trauma is associated with different injuries, due to the nature of the tissues that enclose the larynx.
-Edema and hematoma formation adjacent to the vocal cords are fairly common, in addition to lacerations, displacement of the arytenoids, cricoid separation, and vocal cord paralysis, all factors that combined make tracheal intubation more cumbersome11 (Table 2).
+Edema and hematoma formation adjacent to the vocal cords are fairly common, in addition to lacerations, displacement of the arytenoids, cricoid separation, and vocal cord paralysis, all factors that combined make tracheal intubation more cumbersome (Table 2).

-Table 1 Airway anatomical features associated with challenging airway management in pediatric care. --------- ---
+Table 1 Airway anatomical features associated with challenging airway management in pediatric care.